RAF Balderton

-Royal Air Force Balderton or more simply RAF Balderton was a former Royal Air Force station located 2.0 mi south of Newark-on-Trent, sandwiched between the now extinct Great Northern Railway (GNR) Bottesford-Newark line and the A1 road in Nottinghamshire, England.
+Royal Air Force Balderton or more simply RAF Balderton was a former Royal Air Force satellite station located 2.0 mi south of Newark-on-Trent, sandwiched between the now extinct Great Northern Railway (GNR) Bottesford-Newark line and the A1 road in Nottinghamshire, England.

-Balderton airfield opened in June 1941 with a grass surface over stiff clay, it was used by the Royal Air Force (RAF), Royal Canadian Air Force (RCAF) and United States Army Air Forces (USAAF).
-During the Second World War it was used primarily as a troop carrier transport airfield and after for munitions storage before it finally closed.
+Balderton airfield opened in June 1941 with a grass surface over stiff clay.
+It was used by the Royal Air Force (RAF), Royal Canadian Air Force (RCAF) and United States Army Air Forces (USAAF).
+During the Second World War, it was used primarily as a troop carrier transport airfield and after for munitions storage before it finally closed.
 A notice in The Times for 20 May 1957 lists the airfield as one of those no longer needed by the RAF.